 There is a practical reason for the decline in conflict from the hunter-gatherer days.
 Big agricultural empires are much less vulnerable to loss of territory than small groups of hunter-gatherers.
 Even if border wars are constant, they will affect only the people in the border areas of larger agricultural fiefdoms, whereas all the people in a hunter-gatherer band are immediately affected by a dawn raid from the neighboring tribe.

 The emergence of intangible wealth has left an indelible mark on the modern world.
 When hunter-gatherers won a border war, they killed all the defeated males.
-In the agricultural age the Romans salted the fields of the defeated Carthaginians, so that truly, Cato’s demand of Carthago delenda est was completed, and when feudal lords won a dynastic war they plundered their enemy and brought home the spoils of battle in valuables and slaves.
+In the agricultural age the Romans salted the fields of the defeated Carthaginians, so that truly, Cato’s demand of Carthago delenda est was fulfilled, and when feudal lords won a dynastic war they plundered their enemy and brought home the spoils of battle in valuables and slaves.
 But at the end of World War II the victorious Allies competed to obtain the services of the best German scientists.
 Then they sent food aid to their vanquished foes and lent them money to rebuild democratic capitalist prosperity out of the ruins of defeat.
 Nazis may have been evil, but Germans were and are industrious workers that benefit the world with their manufacturing Mittelstand.
 The Japanese army may have brutalized China, but Japanese are cooperative workers that have defined modern product quality in their work for the Japanese keiretsu.